-In 1996, Allen Michaan had a brilliant plan for the rehabilitation of the Fox Theater and an operations plan for both the Fox Theater and the Paramount Theater, but Elihu Harris, then the Mayor of Oakland (and my boss as I was his economic advisor) did not support it.
+In 1996, Allen Michaan had a brilliant plan for the rehabilitation of the Fox Theater and an operations plan for both the Fox Theater and the Paramount Theater, but Elihu Harris, then the Mayor of Oakland (and my boss as I was his economic advisor) did not support it (Eventually, Oakland Developer Phil Tagami would be hired by the City of Oakland as fee developer of the Fox Theater).
 “What success I drew from that,” Allen said, “was that I brought attention to the dilapidated Fox…and kept it from being demolished.”
 Eventually, the Oakland Redevelopment Agency would secure the services of California Capital Investment Group Managing Partner Phil Tagami as developer consultant to rebuild the Fox Theater.
 Today, it is one of the premier event venues in America.

 On three Oakland-related movies – Black Panther, Blindpotting, and Sorry To Bother You:

 Allen Michaan said that the three films “were the most successful at the Grand Lake of any theater in the nation,” and attributed that to the “local (Oakland) community coming out and really supporting those films.”
 Allen also heaps praise on Black Panther Director Ryan Coogler for being a fan of the Grand Lake Theater and taking time to mention it in press conferences he attends around the country.
 (It was Michaan and his friend and mine now-former Telluride Film Festival Co-Director Gary Meyer who essentially gave Googler a party at the Grand Lake to introduce the modern classic movie Fruitvale Station, a film about the events leading up to the BART Police murder of Oscar Grant.)

 On Donald Trump And The Secret Marquee Message he and his staff have ready: